10 Snakes Which Are Pure Rainforest Spawn

 Maximum length: 107.6cm.

 This species peaks at 107.6cm, and is found from Ecuador in the west to Suriname in the east, while covering the entire Brazilian Amazon inbetween.
-Although they’re perfectly comfortable in humid, stifling rainforest, crowned false boas also appear in clearings and disturbed forests, perhaps even villages adjacent to rainforests.
+Although they’re perfectly comfortable in humid, stifling rainforests, crowned false boas also appear in clearings and disturbed forests, perhaps even villages adjacent to rainforests.
 They prey on a variety of animal groups, including black-headed centipede snakes, swamp eels and giant ameivas.

 Crowns false boas are active during both day and night.
 In fact, flexibility is the reason they’ve survived so well and actually become more common than pulsatingly venomous creatures like the Chocoan toad-headed pitviper, which appears in one treacherous but thankfully small slice of nightmarish rainforest.